eianlei/pydplan/doc/van_der_waals.md

 a and b for any mix of gases can be calculated by the following formula

 ![formula](vdw-ab-formula.gif)

+This is implemented by the function vdw_mix_ab() to calculate vdw coefficients a and b for a mix of O2, N2, He.

 ## how big is the difference IDG vs. VDW